composer/composer/doc/04-schema.md

         }
     }

+> **Note:** While this is convenient at times, it should not be how you use
+> packages in the long term because it comes with a technical limitation.
+The
+> composer.json metadata will still be read from the branch name you specify
+> before the hash.
+Because of that in some cases it will not be a practical
+> workaround, and you should always try to switch to tagged releases as soon
+> as you can.

-It is possible to inline-alias a package constraint so that it matches a constraint that it otherwise would not.
+It is also possible to inline-alias a package constraint so that it matches a constraint that it otherwise would not.
 For more information [see the aliases article](articles/aliases.md).

 #### require